 There are certain things you can do on camera.
 You can shoot the shot with +1 ev or +2 ev exposure compensation as well as shooting RAW (just to allow some further adjustments in PhotoShop later)- use your histogram to check it is correct.

 Fix the Colour of Snow with White Balance Correction

 You’ve taken this photo and Snow appears Blue … not what you want to see!

-By using White Balance Correction you can achieve this in 10 seconds
+By using White Balance Correction you can fix the Colour of Snow in 10 seconds

 This is probably the easier way to correct your shot and I normally do it using PhotoShop in order to get the shot I am looking for.

 As long as you shot in RAW, you can change the white balance in a program such as PhotoShop (or you can use a basic correction tool in Picassa which does an okay job also).
 You can select from a list of preset values such as ‘sunshine’, ‘cloudy, ‘tungsten’,’florescent’) or you can use a color-picker tool which is an eye-dropper icon in the white balance settings to pick the snow as your white point.
 I normally use the eye-dropper tool as it gives you a bit more control.

 By selecting the correct White Balance – Snow appears white as it should and you have a great shot